Connecting Pigment's MCP Server to AI systems gives access to tools in two modes.

 Default mode

 Default mode provides read-only tools for querying and exploring data.
-Only Metrics with AI data access enabled are accessible.
+To make a Block's data accessible, you need to enable AI data access on it.

 get_applications